alishafique3/Efficient-Machine-Learning-Optimizations-and-Benchmarking/README.md

 # Efficient Machine Learning: Optimizations and Benchmarking
 Deep learning is becoming popular nowadays.
-It is being used in different applications like classification, segmentation, pose estimation, augmented reality and self-driving cars.
+It is being used in different applications such as classification, segmentation, pose estimation, augmented reality and self-driving cars.
 The primary goal in deep learning applications is to achieve accuracy.
-This can be done using big models but these complex models leads several issues in real time applications.
-These real-time applications run on edge devices but large models put constraints on memory and latency.
-Pruning, clustering and quantization techniques can be used to optimize the models.
-Optimized models lead to efficient use of memory and simpler computations on edge devices which results in following advantages
+This can be accomplished using big models but these complex models give rise to several issues in real-time applications.
+These real-time applications run on edge devices with limited memory and computation resources that results in reduction of model inference performance.

+Model inference can be improved using optimization techniques such as pruning, clustering and quantization.
+Optimized models enable efficient use of memory and simple computations, thereby resulting in the following advantages

-1. Memory Usage: using INT8 for input, weights, activations, and output leads to less use of memory
+1. Memory Usage: using Integer or low-bits bits for input, weights, activations, and output give rise to less use of memory
 2. Power Consumption: less memory access and simpler computation reduce power consumption significantly
-3. Latency: less memory access and simpler computation also speed up faster inference
+3. Latency: less memory access and simpler computation also speed up the inference
-4. Silicon Area: Integer or low-bits computation require less silicon area for hardware as compared to floating bits or more bits
+4. Silicon Area: Integer or low-bits require less silicon area for computational hardware as compared to floating bits

-TensorFlow Lite benchmark tools currently measure and calculate statistics for the following important performance metrics:
+In this project, tensorflow keras is used to develop and train CNN model for classifiying fire and non-fire dataset.
+Model is optimized using tensorflow model optimization library.
+Optimized model is then converted into Tensorlite format.
+The performance of Tensorlite model is bechmarked on Android device using TensorFlow Lite benchmark tools.
+These tools measure several important performance metrics:
 * Initialization time
 * Inference time of warmup state
 * Inference time of steady state